lwestenberg/bold_smart_lock/README.md

 # Bold Smart Lock Python Package
 This package implements the Bold Smart Lock API to authenticate and unlock a Bold smart lock.
 Usage of this API requires a Bold Connect.

 ## Installation
+To install dependencies during development run `pip3 install .` from the project directory.

+## Run tests
+Run `python3 -m pytest --asyncio-mode=auto` from the project directory.

 ## Usage